 The recoverable amount of a CGU is determined based on value-in-use calculations which require the use of assumptions.
-The forecast cash flows for 2023 are based on the Board-approved budget.
-The cash flows for 2024 to 2027 have been based on extrapolating the 2023 forecast by using average growth rates of 3.2%.
+The forecast cash flows for 2024 are based on the Board-approved budget.
+The cash flows for 2025 to 2028 have been based on extrapolating the 2024 forecast by using average growth rates of 3.2%.
 Growth rates are based on past experience and future expectations.
 The Company is not aware of any significant variations from external market data.
 Terminal values of 4x to 5x were used in calculating the value-in-use for each CGU, which equates to a long-term growth rate of the Company.
-The pre-tax discount rate of 13.33% reflects specific risks relating to each CGU.
-The potential impacts of COVID-19 have been factored into all of the Company's assumptions.
-This has not resulted in any significant variations to short-term or long-term forecasts.
+The pre-tax discount rate of 14.06% reflects specific risks relating to each CGU.